blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 - Write some basic docs.
 - IdGenerator is a bit over-engineered, simplify it e.g. there's probably no need for it be a singleton with its own collision prevention, it's not going to be realistic to call the same instance twice in one microsecond.

+## How It Works

+### Events
+- Events are stored in a table that has several indexes that cover the various possible behaviours of the spatie `StoredEventRepository` interface.
+-

+### Snapshots
+- Snapshots are stored in a single table, but as one or more items to allow snapshots to exceed 400Kb in size.
+- PHP `serialize()` is used on the output of you aggregate root's `getState()` method and the results are then base64 encoded and split into multiple parts if too large to fit a single dynamo item.
+- When a snapshot is retrieved the parts are recombined behind the scenes to rehydrate your aggregate root.
+- The total size of snapshots is not limited by DynamoDb and only constrained by the PHP memory limit of the process working with them.
+- All of this behaviour is hidden behind the `SnapshotRepository` interface and should 'just work'.

 ## Limitations